mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Some artists work only on the digital medium, sketching and visualizing concepts in Krita from scratch.
 As the name suggests a technique of painting done within a matter of hours to quickly visualize the basic scene, character, look and feel of the environment or to denote the general mood and overall concept is called a **speed painting**.
 Finishing and finer details are not the main goals of this type of painting, but the representation of form value and layout is the main goal.

 Some artists set a time limit to complete the painting while some paint casually.
 Speed painting then can be taken forward by adding finer details and polish to create a final piece.
-Generally, artists first block in the composition by adding patches and blobs of flat colors, defining the silhouette, etc. Krita has some efficient brushes for this situation, for example, the brush under **Block Tag** like Block fuzzy, Block basic, layout_block, etc.
+Generally, artists first block in the composition by adding patches and blobs of flat colors, defining the silhouette, etc. Krita has some efficient brushes for this situation, for example, the brushes under **Block Tag** like Block fuzzy, Block basic, layout_block, etc.

 After the composition and a basic layout has been laid out the artists add as many details as possible in the given limited time, this requires a decent knowledge of forms, value perspective and proportions of the objects.
 Below is an example of speed paint done by `David Revoy <https://www.davidrevoy.com/>`_ in an hours time.

 .. image:: /images/Pepper-speedpaint-deevad.jpg
-    :alt: speedpaint of pepper and carrot by deevad (David Revoy)
+    :alt: Speedpaint of pepper and carrot by deevad (David Revoy).
     :width: 800

 Artwork by David Revoy, license : `CC-BY <https://creativecommons.org/licenses/by/3.0/>`_